sankalpsrv/Schematise/README.md

 Lawyers and indeed even laypersons often have to peruse statutes with the aim of identifying requirements, rights and obligations specific to their business function/purpose.

 ## Proposed solution
-### For end users
+~### For end users~
-To provide users with a list of compliance checklists for their user function specific to the enactment and user function they select/provide.
+~To provide users with a list of compliance checklists for their user function specific to the enactment and user function they select/provide.~
-### As reuasable code
+~### As reuasable code~
-Considering that LegalRuleML exists as a solution to encode legal statutes into text, reference will be made to (part of) its schema for generating the categories for classification.
-I will do so by utilising an LLM based approach to generate an initial categorisation of obligations only, similar to what is described in [this paper](https://scholar.google.com/scholar?cluster=14104070510978091644&hl=en&as_sdt=0,5).
+Considering that LegalRuleML exists as a solution to encode legal statutes into text, reference will be made to its schema for generating the categories for classification.
+I will do so by utilising an LLM based approach to generate ~an initial categorisation of obligations only,~ an entire statute's schema similar to what is described in [this paper](https://scholar.google.com/scholar?cluster=14104070510978091644&hl=en&as_sdt=0,5).

 ### Features

-- Checklist will be relative to the specific user/function they select (encoded as "Agent" in the LegalRuleML format)
-- Point in time classification for those aspects of the law which have undergone changes over time so as to provide users a temporal data for the laws that they provide.
+~- Checklist will be relative to the specific user/function they select (encoded as "Actor" in the LegalRuleML format)~ ~- Point in time classification for those aspects of the law which have undergone changes over time so as to provide users a temporal data for the laws that they provide.~
-- Knowledge graphs will be generated from the XML schema using either the same LLM and in-context learning or parallelly exploring Python libraries for the [same](https://github.com/Accenture/AmpliGraph)
+~- Knowledge graphs will be generated from the XML schema using either the same LLM and in-context learning or parallelly exploring Python libraries for the [same](https://github.com/Accenture/AmpliGraph)~

+- Users can upload text files/pdfs and download schema in XML format.
+- Will allow users to specify parts of the Schema they wish to have consistency in, such as the XML tags for certain terms which are repeated throughout the statute.
+- Users will be able to use either OpenAI, prompt-engineering, RAG, or a fine-tuned model, since each can generate different outputs and have different inference costs.

 ### Ethical considerations

 - App shall provide a disclaimer before executing and at the generated results in each case regarding the results not constituting legal advice.
 - No user data will be sought or stored in any place.
-The database integration will store the inference results for each statute regardless of user function ("Agent") selected
+The database integration will store the inference results for each statute ~regardless of user function ("Agent") selected~

 # Roadmap

-1. Comparing the fine-tuning approaches to LLM for their resource and performance capabilities
+1. Develop a script that can take laws in text or PDF format and divide them by sections.
+  - This can include LLM based text-classification, however (see next point)
+  - For a few standardised formats, this script should be able to do it without reliance on an LLM.
+2. Implementing different LLM based text-generation approaches (list is indicative at this point)
   - In-context learning for prompts that generate the LegalRuleML schema.
 This has already shown some results.
 [Link to ChatGPT prompts that generated results (will replicate further with programmatic access)](https://chat.openai.com/share/04a01b6f-7829-4765-84f8-9038e9d68666)
+  - Implement an approach that uses RAG, by processing the documentation provided for LegalRuleML.
-  - LoRA adaptation using either HuggingFace or Lit-GPT as outlined [here](https://cameronrwolfe.substack.com/p/easily-train-a-specialized-llm-peft).
-This will use the training on a custom-generated dataset.
-Since In context learning has already shown some results, this will be used to create a dataset for some Environmental Laws (owing to the extensive compliance requirement there, which I have [previously researched on](https://sankalpsrv.in/2021/08/15/dissertation/).
+  - LoRA adaptation using either HuggingFace, [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) or Lit-GPT as outlined [here](https://cameronrwolfe.substack.com/p/easily-train-a-specialized-llm-peft).
+  - Also will perform the training of a fine-tuned model on a custom-generated dataset, using an LLM model that allows for using its output for training (for e.g., OpenAI does not).
+Since In context learning has already shown some results, this will be used to create a fine-tuning dataset for some Environmental Laws (owing to the extensive compliance requirement there, which I have [previously researched on](https://sankalpsrv.in/2021/08/15/dissertation/).

-2. Once the backend is developed to the extent that it is accurately generating the schema, the next step will be to integrate with access to laws.
-The most feasible option is the IndianKanoon API as it has a standard format for laws that are compliant with the Akoma Ntoso format.
+3. ~Once the backend is developed to the extent that it is accurately generating the schema, the next step will be to integrate it with access to laws.
+The most feasible option is the IndianKanoon API as it has a standard format for laws that are compliant with the Akoma Ntoso format.~ Upload the models to huggingface and run benchmarking tests for it on a repeated basis in order to identify whether further fine-tuning is required and to what extent.

-3. Thereafter, building the front-end, most likely in the form of a Flask app that allows users to select a statute or rule/regulation via a search bar.
-Once the page is loaded with the statute, it will allow users to select a user function ("Agent" in LegalRuleML terms) and open a sidebar with the options to view a graded list of compliances and a link to generate knowledge graphs in an interactive manner.
+4. ~Thereafter, building the front-end, most likely in the form of a Flask app that allows users to select a statute or rule/regulation via a search bar.
+Once the page is loaded with the statute, it will allow users to select a user function ("Actor" in LegalRuleML terms) and open a sidebar with the options to view a graded list of compliances and a link to generate knowledge graphs in an interactive manner.~ Compare each of the approaches and select a default approach, as well as integrate each approach into the application.

-4. Lastly, to save inference costs, integrations with PostgreSQL for the cached versions of laws will be stored in the working directory itself.
+5. Lastly, to save inference time, integrations with PostgreSQL/sqlite for the cached versions of laws will be stored in the working directory itself.

 ### LLMs being compared

-Most of these will be tested on my CPU.
-However, if need arises HuggingFace's Inference API might be made use of.
+~Most of these will be tested on my CPU.
+However, if need arises~ HuggingFace's Inference API will be made use of, in addition to Azure or any other comparable compute resources provider.

 - LegalBert
 - InLegalBert